datalorax/site/content/post/2019-08-06-applying-v-to-study-achievement-gaps.md

 ## #   percentage_standard_exceeded <dbl>, percentage_standard_low <dbl>
 ```

-We need this because of the cummulative sum calculation that comes next.
+We need this because of the cumulative sum calculation that comes next.
 First though, let's reshape the data.
 After the reshape, I do a tiny bit of cleanup so the `category` variable doesn't repeat `"percentage_standard_"` over and over.

 ```r